caltechlibrary/git-desktop/_episodes/04-changes.md

 ![new file](../fig/GitDesktopChanges1.png)

 In order to save this version of the file, we need to commit our changes.
-To do this we need to write a commit meddage that describes our changes.
-You can provide both a short summary of the changes and a longer description by typing in the lower left hand corner of Git Desktop.
+To do this we need to write a commit message that describes our changes.
+You can provide both a short summary of the changes and a longer description by typing in the lower left hand corner of GitHub Desktop.
 Then click Commit to master.

 ![commit](../fig/GitDesktopChanges2.png)